 An International Protection Marking, also known as IP Rating/Code, is the rating of a product’s ability to withstand liquid and dust intrusion.
 Defined by IEC/EN 60529, the standard was developed by the International Electrotechnical Commission and is recognized all over the world.

-The dust protection (first digit) will range from 1 to 6 value.
+The dust protection (first digit) can have a value from 1 to 6.
 As this number increases, the product's ability to withstand foreign objects/dust ingress increases.
-For example, a product that has a rating of IP2X can withstand foreign objects up to 12.5mm or greater in size, whereas an object with a rating of IP6X is dust-tight.
+For example, a product that has a rating of IP2X can withstand foreign objects up to 12.5mm or greater in size, whereas an object with a rating of IP6X is dust tight.
 “X” is used to designate a specific area where the product has not been tested.

 The liquid protection (second digit) follows the same format but can have a value from 1 to 8.
 As the number increases, protection from liquid ingress increases.
 Units with an IPX4 rating can withstand water spray for a continuous 5 minutes.
 As the chart indicates, there are specific angles, pressures, and volume requirements that must be followed during the test.
-The stringent testing procedure of the IP Code ensures standardization between testing facilities around the world.
+The stringent testing procedure of the IP rating system ensures standardization between testing facilities around the world.

-All Progressive Automations’ linear actuators are tested under the IEC’s (International Electrotechnical Commission) standard for Ingress Protection.
+All Progressive Automations’ linear actuators are tested under the IEC (International Electrotechnical Commission) standard for Ingress Protection.
 Our linear actuators range from IP20 all the way up to IP69K.
-The PA-18 Track Linear Actuator and the PA-08 Mini Track Linear Actuator both have a rating of IP20 because both have open shaft housings which would allow water to enter into the unit.
+The PA-18 Track Linear Actuator and the PA-08 Mini Track Linear Actuator both have a rating of IP20 as they both have open shaft housings, which would allow water to enter into the unit.
 This illustrates when a unit can hold against foreign objects but has zero protection against liquid.

-Testing calls for water sprayed from a distance of 3 meters, with a 12.5mm nozzle, for 3 minutes.
-This is an unusual and unlikely real-world application, however, this type of rating typically designates a unit for use in outdoor applications.
-It is important to understand that units of which are approved for outdoor use may not be able to handle extreme weather conditions such as temperatures and situations which involve strong waves/pressure washing.
+Water resistant testing is achieved by water sprayed from 3 meters, with a 12.5mm nozzle, for 3 minutes.
+This is an unusual and unlikely real-world application; however, this type of rating typically tests a unit for use in outdoor applications.
+It is important to understand that units, which are approved for outdoor use, may not be able to handle extreme weather conditions such as very high/low temperatures and situations which involve strong waves/pressure washing.

-With the International Protection Marking chart, linear actuators and other products can be chosen to suit many different applications with confidence and understanding of the products' true ability.
+With the International Protection Marking chart, linear actuators and other products can be chosen to suit many different applications with confidence and an understanding of the products' true ability.
 It is important to choose an appropriately rated linear actuator for its intended environment and any potential hazards that may arise.
 If you would like any additional information on our products and their IP ratings, please reach our customer sales team at firstname.lastname@example.org.